 Sauerkraut is probably the most well-known lacto-fermented vegetable.
-Like any traditionally homemade food, sauerkraut is made in a variety of ways, and each method can be quite different.
-However, there are a few basics to remember:
+Like any traditionally homemade food, sauerkraut can be made in a number of ways.
+Even if each kraut-making method is different there are a few common basics to remember when fermenting sauerkraut at home.

 TIPS FOR MAKING GOOD SAUERKRAUT